Blackymas/NSPanel_HA_Blueprint/docs/install.md

 # Getting Started with NSPanel HA Blueprint
 Welcome to this setup guide, a community-driven approach to integrating NSPanel into your smart home.
 Designed for users at all levels, it combines Home Assistant's user-friendly interface with ESPHome's customization options.

 Whether you're a first-time smart device user or an enthusiast looking to personalize your setup, this guide provides the necessary tools and instructions.
 Let's embark on creating a smart home that's uniquely yours.

 > [!NOTE]
-> Some images or instructions on this guide might be slighly different due to different configurations depending on your ESPHome and Home Assistant implementation or versions.<br>
+> Some images or instructions on this guide might be slighly different due to different configurations depending on your ESPHome and Home Assistant implementation or versions.
+>
 > If you find something that is not understandable or needs to be updated, please let us know.
-You can create an issue reporting this, or fix it yourself and submit a [Pull Request](https://github.com/Blackymas/NSPanel_HA_Blueprint/pulls) to this repository.
+> You can create an issue reporting this, or fix it yourself and submit a [Pull Request](https://github.com/Blackymas/NSPanel_HA_Blueprint/pulls) to this repository.

 ## Summary
 - [Preparation](#preparation)